Flyer (album)

-Griffith wrote or co-wrote all of the tracks except "Southbound Train."
+Griffith wrote or co-wrote all of the tracks except "Southbound Train".
 She said that while much of her writing had been fiction, the songs on this album were more autobiographical.
 "This album is of songs that came internally from my life with no delays or fiction.
 They are of immediate reaction and inspiration."

 Reception

-Writing for AllMusic, the critic Vik Iyengar wrote of the album, "Although she falters a bit when choosing to tackle politics ("Time of Inconvenience"), this is her most consistent album of original songs in almost a decade."
+Writing for AllMusic, critic Vik Iyengar wrote of the album, "Although she falters a bit when choosing to tackle politics ("Time of Inconvenience"), this is her most consistent album of original songs in almost a decade."

 Track listing

 All tracks composed by Nanci Griffith except where indicated.